-With effect from April 27 2011, the US government plans to go ahead with a new system to replace the five color-coded terror alerts having two levels of warnings — elevated and imminent — that will be relayed to the public only under certain circumstances for limited periods of time using Facebook and Twitter.
+With effect from April 27, 2011, the US government plans to go ahead with a new Terror Threat Notifications system.
+It will replace the five color-coded terror alerts having two levels of warnings — elevated and imminent.
+The warning will be relayed to the public only under certain circumstances for limited periods using Facebook and Twitter.

-The current system with 5 stages alarming system have largely faded into the background since they were instituted following the attacks of Sept’11, 2001.
-This kind of a system was also responsible many a times in spreading unnecessary fear among the public, which sometimes became an obstruction for intelligence or law enforcement services, to take any action in such scenarios.
+The current system with five stages alarming system has mostly faded into the background.
+They came into picture following the attacks of Sept’11, 2001.
+This kind of system was also responsible for many a time in spreading unnecessary fear among the public.
+They sometimes became an obstruction for intelligence or law enforcement services, to take any action in such scenarios.

-The Obama administration is replacing the five-color terror-alert reports, citing a draft proposal from the Homeland Security Department that describes the sequence of notifying members of Congress, then counter-terrorism officials in states and cities and then governors and mayors and, ultimately, the public.
+The Obama administration is replacing the five-color terror-alert reports.
+This came into the picture after citing a draft proposal from the Homeland Security Department.
+It describes the sequence of notifying members of Congress.
+Next, it will inform the counter-terrorism officials in states and cities and then governors and mayors and, ultimately, the public.

 It even specifies details about how many minutes U.S. officials can wait before organizing urgent conference calls to discuss pending threats.
 It places the Homeland Security secretary, currently Janet Napolitano, in charge of the National Terrorism Advisory System.